tl-its-umich-edu/tool-migration/README.md

 ## Running with Docker compose

-This is the recommended way to run the application.
+Using Docker compose is the recommended way to run this application.
 Docker compose will ensure the application is run in a consistent environment with the correct version of Python and all the required dependencies.

 ### Prerequisites
 * [Docker Desktop](https://www.docker.com/products/docker-desktop/) — This must be installed first.
 * [tool-migration](https://github.com/tl-its-umich-edu/tool-migration/releases/latest) — Download the latest release of this app and unzip it.
 The latest release will be at the top of the list.
 The zip file is found under the heading "Assets".
-(Alternatively, the repository can be cloned.)
+(Alternatively, its repository can be cloned.)

 ### Configuration

 In a shell (e.g., using Terminal.app on macOS), navigate to the directory where the app was unzipped or cloned.
-Then copy the sample configuration file:
+Then copy the sample configuration file to the file that will be used by the application, `env`:

 ```shell
 cp env.sample env